Registration for Winter 2026 has closed

 The Michigan State University Extension Master Gardener Program is an adult horticulture education and volunteer leader training program.
 Volunteers are committed to improving the quality of life in Michigan through horticulture-based volunteerism and beautifying communities throughout the state.
-Beginning in 2023, the journey to becoming a Master Gardener Volunteer will be updated and upon completion of two educational modules and 40 hours of volunteer service, participants will receive their Extension Master Gardener certification.
+Beginning in 2023, the journey to becoming a Master Gardener Volunteer was updated and upon completion of two educational modules and 40 hours of volunteer service, participants will receive their Extension Master Gardener certification.

 Mission